hubgit/zipadee/README.md

 ## Development

-Run `now dev` to start serving the app at http://localhost:3000
+Run `now dev` to start serving the app.

 ## Deployment